Trump administration family separation policy

 By early June 2018, it emerged that the policy did not include measures to reunite the families that it had separated.
+Scott Lloyd, director of the Office of Refugee Resettlement, had directed his staff not to maintain a list of children who had been separated from their parents.
+Matthew Albence, head of enforcement and removal operations for Immigration and Customs Enforcement, had told his colleagues to prevent reunification even after the parents had been processed by the judicial system, saying that reunification "undermines the entire effort".
 Following national and international criticism, on June 20, 2018, Trump signed an executive order ending family separations at the border.
-On June 26, 2018, US District Judge Dana Sabraw issued a nationwide preliminary injunction against the family separation policy and ordered that all children be reunited with their parents within thirty days.
+On June 26, 2018, U.S. district judge Dana Sabraw issued a nationwide preliminary injunction against the family separation policy and ordered that all children be reunited with their parents within thirty days.
 In 2019, a release of emails obtained by NBC News revealed that although the administration had said that they would use the government's "central database" to reconnect the thousands of families that had been separated, the government had only enough information to reconnect sixty children with their parents.
-By November 2020, the parents of 666 children still had not been found.
 The administration refused to provide funds to cover the expenses of reuniting families, and volunteer organizations provided both volunteers and funding.

-The House Committee on Oversight and Reform reported in July 2019 that over 700 children had been separated from their parents after the policy's official end.
-In July, it was reported that as many as five children per day were being separated, and by the end of the year, the total had reached over 1,100.

-In January 2019, an investigation showed that the child separation policy had actually begun in the summer of 2017, prior to the zero tolerance policy announced in April 2018.
-Federal officials said there were no plans to attempt to reunite these children because "it would destabilize the permanency of their existing home environment, and could be traumatic to the children."

-In June 2019, a group of attorneys with the Flores settlement visited a Border Patrol center in Clint, Texas.
-The children told the lawyers that meals consisted of instant oatmeal, a cookie and sweetened drink for breakfast, instant noodles for lunch, and a heated frozen burrito and a cookie for dinner.
-They said they had not had a clean change of clothing or a bath for weeks.
-There were no adult caretakers; girls as young as ten were taking care of the younger ones.
+Lawyers working to reunite families stated that 666 children still had not been found as of November 2020, and by March 2024 the American Civil Liberties Union increased the estimate to 2,000 children.